Tutor78/readme-generator/README.md

 ## Usage

 First navigate to the folder that contains index.js and run node index.js.
 After this, you will be presented with a number of prompts that will help you to dynamically generate a README for your application.
+You can find a video [here](https://drive.google.com/file/d/1FrpgsYwOiY--N_rvOwm5B08cBA_mZSpY/view) that demonstrates how to use the application.

 ## Credits